School frozen in time after tsunami

 Video

-Eight years after the deadly 2011 earthquake and tsunami that hit Fukushima in Japan, a high school in Kesunnuma city has re-opened to visitors in its destroyed form as a memorial to the disaster.
+A Japanese high school hit by the 2011 tsunami has re-opened to visitors as a memorial to the disaster.

 -